 • Having too many ads (some users can't stand Ads!)

 • Having slow page loading time

-Knowing the cause of underperforming contents is important because it will make you more aware of how to avoid them and most importantly how to maintain or follow SEO practices that are ethical and yet highly effective.
-Therefore, practices like, posting or publishing duplicate or plagiarized and outdated contents, keywords stuffing among several others are cause of underperforming contents or pages on your website.
+Knowing the cause of under performing contents is important because it will make you more aware of how to avoid them and most importantly how to maintain or follow SEO practices that are ethical and yet highly effective.
+Therefore, practices like, posting or publishing duplicate or plagiarized and outdated contents, keywords stuffing among several others are cause of poor contents or pages on your website.

-How to Improve Underperforming Contents or Pages, in four practical steps.
+How to Improve Under performing Contents, in four practical steps.

 To re-optimize low quality contents on your website first, you need to ensure that contents and pages on your website are optimized for long-tail keywords.
 This is important because contents and pages on your website with long tail keywords stand more chances to perform better in various search engines.

 So here is how it works, long tail keywords can re-optimize under performing contents because they are highly specific and it is often less competitive therefore search engines ranking them become easier.

 So, ensure each content you publish answers questions search engine users are frequently asking.
 Also build your contents to address particular keywords.
 So, if you want to improve under performing contents with long tail keywords, don't manipulate the search engine ranking algorithm with tricky long tail keywords.
 Instead, you can pay more attention and invest more in delivering immerse value in your content.